By the Numbers:

 But running for office as a mother, especially a mother of young children, is incredibly difficult.
 The first question a mother of young children is asked when she decides to run is, “who will watch your children while you’re campaigning?”
 Men don’t get asked this question.
 Mothers face unique barriers that other women do not face.

-The Vote Mama Foundation trains mothers to run for office.
-The Vote Mama Foundation is working to normalize what it means to run with small children at all levels of government – from school board to Senate.
+The Vote Mama Foundation trains mothers to run for office through a small-cohort model.
+We are working to normalize what it means to run with small children at all levels of government – from school board to Senate.

 We are building the “mamas’ network” across the country to help us mentor and train other mothers to step up and run.
-We believe that one-on-one candidate support and mentorship is the most effective way to help moms who are thinking of running for office or who have already made the decision to step up and run.
-This is a time-consuming process, but training sessions followed by individual check-in meetings keeps candidates on track and accountable.
+We believe building authentic relationships and offering real-world advice is the most effective way to help moms who are thinking of running for office or who have already made the decision to step up and run.